sixeyed/dak4.net/slides/sections/metrics-runtime.md

 ## Generate some load

-HTTP requests to the new container will start the ASP.NET worker process, and the Windows Performance Counters will be collected.
+HTTP requests to the new container will put some load through the app, and the default metrics will be collected.

 _Grab the port of the container and send in some requests:_

 ```
-$port = $(docker container port web-v3 80).Replace('0.0.0.0:', '')
+$port = $(docker container port blazor 80).Replace('0.0.0.0:', '')

 for ($i=0; $i -le 10; $i++) { Invoke-WebRequest "http://localhost:$port/app" -UseBasicParsing | Out-Null}
 ```